psb1558/ygt/README.md

 ## Changes

+### Verasion 0.2.0

+Added files supporting creation of executables.

+Changed shortcuts: Ctrl-P = Hint Preview; Ctrl-L: Set Resolution.

+Fixed a bug that left some untouched points with "touched" flags.

+Can override light or dark theme for the Preview panels.

+Various bug fixes, efficiencies, and other improvements in the code.

 ### Version 0.1.6 (2023-4-28)

 Select more than one untouched point when adding shift, align, or interpolate hints to create a hint with a set as target.
 This formerly had to be done with a separate “Make Set” command.